People in prison are way more likely to have dyslexia. The justice system sets them up to fail.

 stepped in afterward to help him learn to read.
 This special assistance is crucial for people with dyslexia, who often have very high IQs, but whose brains may be wired in a way that makes it harder for them to decode words and recognize their sounds, something that people without the condition can often pick up more naturally.
 In an ideal world, “somebody will sit with them one on one and teach them the underlying structure of the language in a really explicit and multisensory way,” says Kelli Sandman-Hurley of the Dyslexia Training Institute, a California-based group that provides services like this to students.

 Baraka decided to learn to read on this own, using a dictionary.
 “Everything I didn’t know, I just wrote it down, went over and over these words,” he says.
-“That’s the hardest way to learn how to read,” says Dr. David Hurford, a psychologist at Pittsburgh State University who specializes in dyslexia and reading disorders.
+“That’s the hardest way to learn how to read,” says Dr. David Hurford, a psychologist at Pittsburg State University who specializes in dyslexia and reading disorders.
 He says it’s crucial for people to correlate letters with sounds rather than just memorizing the way words look on the page.

 The First Step Act requires federal prisons to offer better reading services to inmates with dyslexia, including audio technology to assist them with schoolwork.
 But there are concerns among some lawmakers about the Federal Bureau of Prison’s ability to implement the law as written.
 The Justice Department has already missed key deadlines in the process of developing a risk assessment tool that will be tied to the dyslexia screening and determine which prisoners receive certain services.
 “I don’t see a lot of good faith in implementing this law right now,” Sen. Mike Lee (R-Utah) said in a recent hearing, noting that the Justice Department did not set up an independent committee to help develop the risk assessment tool until months after it was supposed to.